 We have heard from a number of families who would love to send their child to Croft, but not until the 2021-22 school year.
 For some families, this is because they intend to stay with their current pre-school until their child is kindergarten (K2) age.
 For some families, it is because their child will not be old enough for Croft until the 2021-22 school year.
 Many of these families have asked: “Is there any way to lock in a seat for the future to ensure our child will have Croft as an option in 2021-22?”

 The answer is: yes.

 We’ve decided that a small number of 2021-22 seats may be sought between October 10, 2019, and March 4, 2020.
 Specifically, we are reserving three (3) seats in our 2021-22 pre-K classroom and three (3) seats in our 2021-22 Kindergarten classroom for “advanced admission.”
 Families interested in pursuing advanced admission to reach out directly to Co-Founder Scott Given via email (email@example.com) to begin the process.
 Applicants for advanced admission will be held to the same admission standards as all other applicants.
 If selected for advanced admission, families may secure the seat with a 25% tuition deposit.

 1. Express interest and get to know the school.

-While not required, we encourage families to add their name to our enrollment interest list (see above).
-Once you do this, we’ll invite you (totally optional) to meet up for coffee so that we can learn more about your schooling preferences and you can learn more about our school!
+While not required, we encourage families to add their name to our enrollment Interest List here.
+Once you do this, we’ll invite you to join one or both of our Co-Founders for coffee and a conversation (our treat!).